Jacobi

 it has been, and to an extent it still is, the custom (is) to name a

-in honor of maternal and paternal grandparents, even while
+child in honor of maternal and paternal grandparents, even while

+they are still alive.
 Again, the same names may appear many times within a single

 timeframe, and not in clearly defined generations, thereby increasing the risk

-of errors in identity
+of errors in identity.

 2. Married names